Approx Age: Mid 20th Century

 Wooden stools serve the Dogon people for everyday use.
 There are two distinct types.
 The simple, abstract ones like the one that we have here that is old and wonderfully eroded by time, use and exposure.
-The more complex ones are supported by figures.
-Dogon traditions describe the cosmos as two disks (the top of the stool and the base) forming the sky and earth connected by a tree, being stools with a central post.
-Those with a post in the middle are linked with Dogon mythology.
+Dogon traditions describe the cosmos as two disks, the top of the stool and the base, forming the sky and earth linked by simple connections, in this case the abstract carved shapes.
+Working with this concept it helps to explain and understand where the Dogon draw their inspirations from when carving.
+In everyday use the design is of a simple nature and would be used by a Dogon family.